JanssenProject/jans/docs/contribute/development.md

 tests.
 Below are the instructions for configuring each module for tests.

+!!! info "What is a Profile directory?"
+    - To run integration tests, the developer workspace needs to know details about he Janssen Server agaist which the tests are to be run.
+    - Janssen Server workspace holds this information in `source-base/module/sub-module/profiles` directory.
+    - The `profiles` directory can contain one or more sub-directories, each representing a profile(i.e a target Janssen Server).
+These profile directories are used to hold files that contain important information required to run tests.
+    - Developers can create one or more profiles and use them to run tests against different Janssen Servers.
+    - This guide uses Janssen Server hostname, `janssen.op.io`, as profile name.

 #### Configuring the jans-auth-server module

 Configuring `jans-auth-server` module involves setting up profiles for `client`, `server` and `agama` sub-modules.

-##### Profile setup for client and server modules

-Many Janssen Server modules and sub-modules use test configuration stored in a directory named `profile`.
-The profile directory contains files that hold important information required to run tests.
-Developers can create one or more profiles and use them to run tests against different Janssen Servers.
-This guide uses Janssen Server host name, `janssen.op.io`, as profile name.

 Follow the steps below to configure the profile for the client and server sub-modules.